Real Cider and Perry Pubs

 20 Providence Street

-A traditional community pub with a constantly changing range of upto 3 real ales.
-It is a quiet, friendly and welcoming local hostelry, located in the Greenbank area of the city.
+A traditional community pub with a constantly changing range of up to 3 real ales.
+It is a quiet, friendly, cosy and welcoming local hostelry, located in the Greenbank area of the city.
 Beers are sourced from far and wide, with Cornish beers regularly available on one or two pumps.
-Two real ciders are also available.
+Two real ciders are also available, with Weston's featuring regularly.
 The pub has now converted to being a club following the Covid-19 pandemic - details are on the club's Facebook page.

 - Pub On The Hoe